fierval/deep-reinforcement-learning/p3_collab-compet/Report.md

 * I did not experiment with trajectory sizes and the number of epochs, although reducing the batch size did seem to negatively impact performance.
 There is never enough hyperparameter tuning!

 * The environment was quite simple, so the shared parameters algorithm was probably a bit of an overkill for it.
 It would be great to try it on more complex environments, like Soccer where 4 agents of 2 agent classes are involved.
+This is why I'm keeping the Soccer related files / README sections in the repo, even though it is not solved at the time of writing this report.

 * A project to consider after this course is done, is training an agent with a shared parameters algorithm on a platform game written from scratch, with agent-player playing against agent-monsters.